Restless Legs Syndrome And How To Cope With It

 - Dopamine agonists such as ropinirole, pramipexole and rotigotine are often recommended for people with frequent symptoms.

 - Painkillers and sleep medication may also be prescribed.

 As well as treatments, experts say there is an urgent need for better awareness.
 The charity RLS UK says that many people live with the condition for 10 to 20 years before it is correctly diagnosed.
 Speak to other people who suffer from the condition, try to join a support group and share your experiences to help ease your symptoms.

 To read our earlier article about the problems caused by a deficiency in magnesium and how it can help RLS, please click on the link.

-If you would like more information from RLS UK, the charity set up to help sufferers please click on the link.
+If you would like more information from RLS UK, the charity set up to help sufferers of restless legs syndrome, please click on the link.

 Finally, if you would like regular updates on over 50s health issues, please follow us on Facebook or sign up to our Newsletter The Best of Friends.